bwang1008/TMCompiler/README.md

 There are three symbols in the alphabet used by the multi-tape Turing Machine: `0`, `1`, and `_` (blank).

 A transition in a multi-tape Turing Machine with T tapes is denoted using a regular expression that matches T characters read from the T tapes.
 This is used rather than specifying all possible values that the T tapes could read to reduce space.
-When following a transition, each tape can move left, right, or not move.
+Not using these regular expressions for transitions would still result in the same number of tapes and states, but the number of exact transitions will increase.
+When following a transition, each tape head can shift left, right, or not move.

 ## Writing your own program
 Create a new file in the `TMCompiler/programs/` directory using a text editor.
 The file name should end in the `.cpp` file extension.
 The program should contain valid C++ syntax.
 Reference the existing files in the directory for examples.